Rowland Brown: Sparred Jack Dempsey

 Rowland Brown himself claimed to have knocked Jack Dempsey down, and it is true that he once sparred with Dempsey, though it is unclear whether he actually knocked him down.
 Gene Fowler, who was Dempsey's longtime friend, recalls a conversation with the former champion.
 Dempsey said that Brown "hung a right hand on my whiskers and I felt sort of groggy and futile ...
 He gave me plenty and he took plenty. ..."
 In the same article, Fowler consoles Dempsey by saying Brown had to be hospitalized after the fight.

 Punched producer?

 Brown did in fact punch a producer, knocking him down, but no one can say which producer it was.
 Some writers say it was David O. Selznick, who fired him in anger over script changes for A Star is Born (an adaptation of What Price Hollywood).
-In Sixty Years of Hollywood, John Baxter (author) asserts the victim was the producer of The Devil is a Sissy and resulted in Brown's being replaced as director of the film.
+In Sixty Years of Hollywood, John Baxter asserts the victim was the producer of The Devil is a Sissy, Frank Davis, and that this resulted in Brown's being replaced as director of the film.
 There is no question about Brown's having punched a producer; the question is whether the punch was career-ending.